Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 11. Johnny Mnemonic (1995)

-In this box office flop, Reeves plays a data courier named Johnny Smith in this crazy movie from director Robert Longo.
-Johnny must get a ton of data out of his head before it kills him, and to make things worse, the Yakuza are hunting him down.
+In this box office flop from director Robert Longo, Reeves plays a data courier named Johnny Smith, who must get a ton of data out of his head before it kills him.
+And to make things worse, the Yakuza are hunting him down.
 Dolph Lundgren is in the mix, and so is '90's mainstay Dina Meyer in her first feature film role.

 10. The Matrix Revolutions (2003)